ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 Authorities** the company can propose a prioritized candidate for the succession.

+## Process to Change Authorities
+* To apply for an `Authority` of a `Component` that currently has a holder of the `Authority to (De-)Assign Authorities`, it is recommended to contact this person before taking the next step.
+* Please provide a pull request against the `trunk`-branch of the [official ILIAS Repository](https://github.com/ILIAS-eLearning/ILIAS) to change assignments to `Authorities` for some `Component`.
+Please explain in the comment of the pull request why this change should be made.
+Also shortly report your exchange with the person holding the `Authority to (De-)Assign Authorities`, if you are not this person.
+Add the tags `authorities` and `documentation`.
+* The PR will be assigned to all persons with `Authorities to (De-)Assign Authority`.
+These persons are asked to document in the PR if they accept the new assignment or not.
+If they accept the assignment, they should also add the tag `technical board`.
+* The Product Manager and the Technical Board will discuss the request as quickly as possible.
+Depending on the `Authority`, the `Component`, and their role in the community, the new assignees might be invited for a short talk to get to know them and their plans for the `Component` better.
+* If the Product Manager and the Technical Board do not veto the new assignment, they take the pull request for the next Jour Fixe for an announcement and merge it afterwards.
+* If you want to give up an `Authority` for a `Component`, please contact all persons with the `Authority to (De-)Assign Authorities` in that `Component`.
+If you are the last person holding the `Authority to (De-)Assign Authorities`, please contact the Product Manager and the Technical Board per email instead.
+* If the person with `Authority to (De-)Assign Authorities` for a `Component` wants to remove someone from an assignment to an `Authority` in said `Component`, she should open a PR against the `trunk`-branch of the [official ILIAS Repository](https://github.com/ILIAS-eLearning/ILIAS) and tag it with `authorities`, `documentation` and `jour fixe`.
+The change will then be announced on the next Jour Fixe.
+* If a `Component` lacks an `Authority to Sign off on Code Changes` or if the holder of the last `Authority to Sign off on Code Chagnes` would like to pass the responsibility over to somebody else, the `Component` is added to the agenda of the Jour Fixe by the Product Manager.

 ## How Authority Assignments are Stored
 Authorities are tracked in `maintenance.json` files placed in the root of the corresponding [component](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/components-and-directories.md)